Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

 The management of hypophosphataemia involves oral or intravenous replacement.

 It is important to determine and treat the underlying cause.
 This includes assessing a patients body mass index, malnutrition score and risk of refeeding syndrome.
-Usually short courses of replacement are enough to replace deficit, but more extended courses may be needed, especially if active refeeding.

-Common side-effects of oral phosphate replacement are diarrhoea and abdominal discomfort.
+Common side effects of oral phosphate replacement are diarrhoea and abdominal discomfort.

-Patients unable to tolerate oral preparations usually require intravenous administration.
 Care should be taken in patients with reduced renal function as it can lead to hyperphosphataemia.

 Patients at risk of refeeding syndrome need daily monitoring of phosphate levels in addition to magnesium and potassium.
 Replacement should continue as long as necessary and usually combined with parenteral B vitamins (e.g. Pabrinex).